Anshul History, Family Crest & Coats of Arms

 Anshul is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 Anshul is a name that comes from the Germanic personal name Ansell composed of the elements ans, which means god, and helm, which means protection or helmet.

 The surname Anshul was first found in the English county of Kent where they were granted lands shortly after the Norman Conquest by King William the Conqueror in 1066 A.D.
 The family is believed to be descended from Pierre Anselm, Archbishop of Canterbury, Ansell being the abbreviation adopted by most branches of this noble Norman family who accompanied the Conqueror into England.

 Saint Anselm of Aosta (c.
 1033-1109), was a theologian, Abbot of Bec, and Archbishop of Canterbury.
 He was "born at or near Aosta about the year 1033, or two years before the death of Cnut, king of England, and two years before William the Conqueror became duke of Normandy.
 William the Conqueror received his death-wound in 1087.
 In the presence of Anselm we are told that he who to most men seemed harsh and terrible became so mild that bystanders looked on with amazement. "

 Early History of the Anshul family

-Another 207 words (15 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anshul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anshul research.
+Another 91 words (6 lines of text) covering the years 1086, 1660, 1929 and 1689 are included under the topic Early Anshul History in all our PDF Extended History products and printed products wherever possible.